klasbo/TTK4145/Exercise1/README.md

 Exercise 1 : Hello World
 ========================

+A note about the computers at the real-time lab:
+ - They run Linux Mint, Linux Ubuntu and Windows
+ - The Ubuntu install is deprecated (it no longer receives security updates), so we are in the process of transitioning to Mint
+ - However, the Mint install does not support the Comedi library we will (probably) be using to interface with the elevator hardware... yet.
+ - Compiler versions on the Ubuntu install are older, so use Mint maybe?
+ - Conclusion: We'll ~~cross~~ burn that bridge when we get to it This exercise does not require that you use the machines at the real-time lab, although the C code uses POSIX.

+Since we are still in the startup-phase, there are no real groups and lab-times this week (7th to 10th Jan.).
+Due-date is therefore 17th January.

+[Go](http://golang.org) has an interactive "Tour" you can take.
+Its syntax is a bit different, so it may be worth skimming through, or at least using as a quick reference.

 1: Thinking about elevators
 ---------------------------

+Not for handing in, just for thinking about.

 Brainstorm some techniques you could use to prevent Sverre from being hopelessly stranded.
  - Think about the worst-case behaviour of the system. [http://xkcd.com/748/](http://xkcd.com/748/)